kairosity/mp4-lionize/README.md

 If an admin superuser chooses to delete a product, they are asked to confirm this deletion via a pop-up modal.
 This adds an extra level of protection against accidental deletion.

-Likewise if a user decided
+Likewise if a user decides to delete a review they have written, they will also be prompted to confirm the deletion via pop-up modal.

 ### State Changes